-There are several Limited actions that players may take in the Action Phase (player abilities).
+Abilities in the Action Phase: There are several Limited actions that players may take in the Action Phase (player abilities).
 Each of these has its own descriptive term.
-Other player abilities that depend on specific keywords may be found in the alphabetical listing of game terms.
+Other player abilities that depend on specific keywords may be found in the alphabetical listing of game terms (from p. onward).